 The program’s curriculum is designed in modules that address all areas of the Neurology Description of Specialty Practice (DSP).
 The modules include:

-- One-on-one academic mentorship in the topics of clinical reasoning, evidence-based practice, teaching and learning
+- Academic mentorship in the topics of clinical reasoning, evidence-based practice, teaching, and learning

 - Neurologic Physical Therapy Residency Fact Sheet